ni/arbitrary-session-management/README.md

 > - You can rename the RPCs and modify the input/output fields to suit your specific resource.
 > - The fundamental pattern-**initialize/acquire** and **close/release**-remains unchanged.
 > - Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any arbitrary functionality your application requires.
-> - This design allows your resource to be efficiently shared among multiple clients or plugins.
+> - This design allows your resource to be efficiently shared among multiple plugins.

 ---